The EV

 EV 2.5 with external box housing a quad preamp & Bela single board computer for ADC EV 2.5 with external box housing a quad preamp & Bela single board computer for ADC

-EV 3, currently in development, will be self-contained with four Bela Minis providing onboard processing (one per string), eliminating the need for a laptop.
-The body will be CNC-machined from curly maple rather than 3D-printed plastic, offering a smooth neck surface and superior structural integrity.
-Expected improvements include sub-2ms latency and enhanced signal-to-noise ratio through the use of delta-sigma converters.
-The software is being ported to an efficiency-oriented C++ version to maximize the embedded platform’s capabilities.
+EV 3 is a self-contained instrument with four Bela Minis providing onboard processing (one per string), eliminating the need for a laptop.
+The body has been CNC-machined from curly maple rather than 3D-printed plastic, offering a smooth neck surface and superior structural integrity.
+Improvements include sub-2ms latency and enhanced signal-to-noise ratio through the use of delta-sigma converters.
+The software has been ported to an efficiency-oriented C++ version to maximize the embedded platform’s capabilities.
+EV 3 will be featured in the 2026 Guthman Musical Instrument Competition at Georgia Tech in March 2026.

 EV 3 featuring a CNC-cut curly maple body and 4 Bela minis for onboard processing EV 3 featuring a CNC-cut curly maple body and 4 Bela minis for onboard processing